geekhmer/geekhmer.github.io/source/_posts/2014-02-04-ruby-websocket-and-real-time-app-tutorial.markdown

 <p>
   <strong>Websocket Client</strong><br/>
   So far, so good.
 But the main purpose of a websocket server is to get the message from client and relay data to the client.
 How do we do that?
 Turns out that is pretty simple too.<br/>
-  Make a file index.html and implement codes below:<br/>
+  Make a file index.html and implement codes below:
 </p>

 {% codeblock index.html lang:html %}